-Accounting policies for trade receivables and other current assets are described in Note 7.4.1.6.8.1.
+4.1.6.8.1.
 Trade receivable

-Trade receivables relate mainly to invoices issued to PharmaEngine, in connection with the charging-back of shared external clinical research organization costs under the License and Collaboration Agreement as amended (see Note 4 for more detail on the License and Collaboration Agreement).
+In 2020, trade receivables related mainly to invoices issued to PharmaEngine, in connection with the charging-back of shared external clinical research organization costs under the License and Collaboration Agreement as amended (see Note 4 for more detail on the License and Collaboration Agreement).
+This agreement terminated in March 31, 2021, and thus the related receivables have been settled.

-As of December 31,
+(€k) As of December 31, 2021 As of December 31, 2020

-(in thousands of euros) 2020 2019

-Trade receivables 62 11
+Trade receivables 62

 Trade receivables 62